Scrotal Swelling in Children

 Zipper entrapment.
 If part of the scrotum, foreskin, or penis gets caught in a zipper, it can cause immediate,

-the entrapped tissue.
+while freeing the entrapped tissue.

 Other causes.
 Less common causes of painful swelling include other injuries, allergic reactions,